FlowBot3D: Learning 3D Articulation Flow to Manipulate Articulated Objects: Results

 To evaluate the performance of FlowBot3D when executed in a real robotic environment, we design a set of of real-world experiments in which we attempt to articulate a variety of different household objects using the Sawyer robot in our workspace, as shown in Fig. \ref{fig:workspace}.
 Our experiment protocol is thus: for each object in the dataset, we conducted 5 trials of each method.
 For each trial, the object is placed in the scene at a random position such that the articulations are visible and the robot can reach every position in the range of motion of each articulation.
 The policy is then executed for at most 10 steps, terminating earlier if success has been achieved or if the policy predicts an action that cannot be executed safely (this case is infrequent).
 We conducted one round of evaluation (70 trials in total) for each of the following methods:

 \begin{itemize} \item \textbf{FlowBot3D}: The version of our generalized articulation policy as presented in Section \ref{sec:method}.
 In experiments, we use an ArtFlowNet trained without a part mask in the observation space.
-In addition, since the camera position in reality is different from that in the ManiSkill environments, we apply a viewpoint augmentation (VPA) at training time, where we render synthetic point clouds from various camera angles in simulation. \item \textbf{DAgger Oracle}: The DAgger model trained in simulation to produce closed-loop motion directions, but with the contact selection predicted by the FlowBot3D model. \end{itemize}
+In addition, since the camera position in reality is different from that in the ManiSkill environments, we apply a viewpoint augmentation (VPA) at training time, where we render synthetic point clouds from various camera angles in simulation. \item \textbf{DAgger Oracle}: The DAgger model trained in simulation to produce closed-loop motion directions, but with the contact selection predicted by the FlowBot3D model. \end{itemize} As in our simulated experiments, we use a single model trained in simulation across multiple object categories without any further finetuning.

 \textbf{Objects}: We assemble a set of real-world objects that are representative of typical articulations a human may encounter in the real world: doors, drawers, hinges, etc. The objects were selected before experimentation began, and the only criteria for inclusion were 1) that it fit in the workspace, 2) it had a surface that a suction gripper could attach to and actuate, and 3) it wasn't too dark or reflective, so as to be seen by the Azure Kinect's depth camera.
 Each object falls into one of either the training or test classes we selected from the PartNet-Mobility.
 We also include several jars with lids, which, while not strictly articulated as 1-DoF joints, can be articulated like a prismatic joint.
 See Figure \ref{fig:all_rw} and Table \ref{tab:summary} for a summary of the dataset, and the supplementary materials for specifics for each object.